The original Convoy C8 goes back a couple of years. What I’m reviewing now, is the “new” C8.

 - Fit and feel are very good and it’s made from quality components

 - The switch responds well and isn’t too tight to press

 - The version I received has no mode memory… but other versions CAN be purchased with updated software, that offers mode memory and other programmable functions

 GearBest supplied the Convoy C8 for review.
 For a possible purchase, visit them here!

-You may also buy from Amazon if you’d like…. by clicking here!
+You may also check Amazon availability…. by clicking here!